inttter/iinter.me/content/monetization-in-games.md

 date: "April 3, 2024"
 lastUpdated: "30/06/24 19:23"
 author: "Inter"
-description: Thoughts on ways of monetizing in games, and how they are good and bad.
+description: My opinions how monetization is used in video games and how they are good or bad.
 ---

 I've been playing video games for basically my entire life.
 In this time, there's been a large amount of games that I **played**, **refunded** because they were ~~shit~~ **bad**, or simply got **burnt out** after playing it for a long time.
 I've also spent way too much money then I should be on games in general.